linuxserver/docker-mods/README.md

-# This mod is deprecated due to Papermerge, Paperless-ng and Paperless-ngx having been deprecated
+# This mod is deprecated due to Papermerge, Paperless-ng and Paperless-ngx containers having been deprecated

 # Multi Language OCR - Docker mod for papermerge and paperless-ng/x